This article features the best free autotune VST plugins. For more music software categories, return to Free VST Plugins.

-Thanks to its intuitive and efficient control scheme, Graillon 2 can be fine-tuned to sound more or less artificial, depending on the stylistic requirements of your project.
-The mix knob on the right-hand side of the user interface can be used to further reduce the impact of the pitch correction module where needed.
+Graillon 2 can sound more or less artificial thanks to its flexible pitch correction engine, depending on your project’s stylistic requirements.
+The mix knob on the right-hand side of the user interface can further reduce the autotune module’s impact where needed.

-On the other end of the realism spectrum, you can use Graillon 2’s excellent pitch shifter module in tandem with its pitch correction algorithm, opening some pretty cool vocal processing capabilities.
-For example, you can mix the dry vocal with the auto-tuned vocal, but also add some pitch shifting with preserved formants to the mix.
-This will effectively thicken the vocals, adding depth and slightly correcting the pitch.
+On the other end of the realism spectrum, you can use Graillon 2’s pitch shifter module in tandem with its pitch correction algorithm to come up with some unusual-sounding vocals.
+For example, you can mix the dry vocal with the autotuned signal for a unique chorus-like effect.

 Download: Graillon 2 (32-bit & 64-bit VST/AU plugin format for Windows & Mac OS)

-Those few drawbacks aside, MAutoPitch is a brilliant free auto-tune effect that could easily become your go-to pitch correction tool.
-Just as Graillon 2, it is compatible with all VST and AU plugin hosts on PC and Mac.
+Aside from those few drawbacks, MAutoPitch is a brilliant free autotune VST that could quickly become your go-to pitch correction tool.
+Like Graillon 2, it is compatible with all PC and Mac VST and AU plugin hosts.

 Download: MAutoPitch (32-bit & 64-bit VST/VST3/AU/AAX plugin format for Windows & Mac OS)

-However, unlike Graillon 2 and MAutoPitch, GSnap will only work on Windows-based systems.
-It does come with a very well-written manual, though, which is worth a read if you decide to use GSnap as your go-to pitch correction tool.
+Unlike Graillon 2 and MAutoPitch, GSnap will only work on Windows-based systems.
+It does come with a very well-written manual, though.
+The instructions are worth reading if you want to use GSnap as your go-to free autotune effect.

-KeroVee is another old pitch correction tool, released way back in 2010.
-Although it looks somewhat less slick than the previous three plugins on this list, its feature set is right on par.
+KeroVee is another old-school pitch correction tool, released way back in 2010.
+Although it looks slightly less slick than the previous three autotune VSTs on this list, KeroVee’s feature set is on par with the competition.
 In fact, it also features the MIDI input mode seen in GSnap.

-One area in which KeroVee doesn’t shine, though, is system compatibility.
-It will only work as a VST plugin in Windows-based digital audio workstations, so Mac users are out of luck here.
+However, one area in which KeroVee doesn’t shine is system compatibility.
+It will only work as a VST plugin in Windows-based digital audio workstations, so macOS users are out of luck.

 Download: KeroVee (32-bit VST plugin format for Windows)